-Pressure switches are protective devices wired into the control circuit (low voltage).
+Pressure switches are protective devices wired into control circuit (low voltage).
 They shut off compressor if abnormally high or low pressures are present in the refrigeration circuit.
 These pressure switches are specifically designed to operate with R-410A systems.
-R-22 pressure switches must not be used as replacements for the R-410A air conditioner.
+R-22 pressure switches must not be used as replacements for the R-410A system.